Blog

 What happens when it expires?

-- Expired more than 90 days ago: you generally need to complete the full Food Safety Supervisor course again.
+- Expired more than 90 days ago: you'll need to complete the full NSW Food Safety Supervisor course again, including the required units of competency and key focus areas ($164 all-in).

 What this means for your business